 After adjusting for confounders there was little evidence for any association between BCG vaccination and pulmonary disease or positive sputum smear status (table 3); similar results were found using multiply imputed data (see online supplementary table S3).

-Table 3: Summary of associations between BCG vaccination and all outcomes
+Table 3: Summary of associations between BCG vaccination and all outcomes.
+Cases represents all notifications with complete data and a given BCG status, regardless of outcome.
+Cases with outcome is similarly defined but includes only cases with the specified outcome.